 If an adult otter comes up to you use caution.
 They may be friendly because people are feeding them, however that does not mean they are safe to handle.
 Otters do bite.
-Another reason they appear friendly is because they have distemper.

 Please consider becoming a member of Fox Run Environmental Center and helping us to save lives.